finbourne/lusid-sdk-python/sdk/docs/FeeTypesApi.md

 # **get_fee_type**
 > FeeType get_fee_type(scope, code, as_at=as_at)

-[EXPERIMENTAL] GetFeeType: Get a FeeType
+[EARLY ACCESS] GetFeeType: Get a FeeType

 Get a FeeType that contains templates used to create fee transactions.